 The administration may assign students to Saturday detention for specific violations of school rules.
 Parents are notified.
-Saturday detention is held from 8:00 a.m. to noon on designated Saturdays.
-Failure to serve Saturday detention or to adhere to the rules of Saturday detention will result in a one day In-School.
+Saturday detention is held from 8:00 a.m. to 12:00 p.m. on designated Saturdays.
+Failure to serve Saturday detention or to adhere to the rules of Saturday detention will result in a one day In-School suspension as well as serving the original consequence.